Surgical weight loss services offered in Portsmouth & Rochester

 What is bariatric surgery?

 Bariatric surgery is the general term for a variety of weight loss surgical procedures reducing the size of the stomach, helping patients to lose weight, establish and maintain health through reduced consumption, healthy eating and exercise.
 The surgery is a tool, not a cure, to help treat weight problems.
 Our mission is to help patients transform their lives through surgical weight loss when nonsurgical attempts have been unsuccessful.

 Surgical weight loss options

 Our surgical weight loss procedures are performed using minimally invasive or laparoscopic techniques.
 This means major operations can be performed through tiny incisions with specialized surgical treatments.
-The result: reduced post-surgical pain, shortened hospital stays, shorter overall recovery time and a lower risk of complications and infection.
+Our bariatric surgeons perform the following weight loss procedures: